 Monique N. Bhargava

 Debjani Dasgupta serves as Assistant General Counsel for Litigation and Eligibility for the Illinois Department of Healthcare and Family Services.
 Prior to that, she was an Administrative Law Judge for the same agency, handling medical vendor appeals and fair hearings.
 Before joining HFS, Debjani served as an Assistant State's Attorney for the Cook County State’s Attorney’s Office in the Special Prosecutions Bureau’s Financial Crimes and Public Corruption Unit, Juvenile Justice Bureau, and Civil Actions Bureau.
-She is also the current President-Elect for the South Asian Bar Association of Chicago.
+She is also the current President of the South Asian Bar Association of Chicago.
 Debjani earned her J.D. from The John Marshall Law School and her B.B.A. in Finance from Loyola University of New Orleans.

 Kristy Michelle Gonowon is in-house counsel at Allstate Insurance in the Claim Litigation Department within the Law & Regulation division.
 Her current practice focuses primarily on providing oversight and approval of legal matters concerning bad faith, extra-contractual liability, excess verdict, and coverage issues.
 She also provides legal opinions on pending legislation for the Southern region (Kentucky, Arkansas, Tennessee, Mississippi, and Louisiana) and for the New York region.
 Kristy is also the department’s subject matter expert on the topics of diminished value claims by leasing companies and Medicare issues.
 Within the Allstate community, Ms. Gonowon is a member of the women’s affinity network and the Asian-American affinity network.